 A good retail store layout starts on paper, where you work out building specs, customer traffic flow, product placement, and more, before ever installing a single display.
 Thoughtful planning lets you explore options and create a store layout that encourages customers to browse and buy.
-Here’s how to plan your own winning store layout in 8 easy steps:

 We’ll show you how to address each of these 8 factors throughout this guide.
 From floor plan options that encourage traffic flow to ideal product placement, we’ll cover every aspect of your retail store layout.
 Plus we’ll discuss important issues that affect your store planning, such as Americans with Disabilities Act (ADA) requirements and consumer behavior studies.